vbejgrowicz/Game-Of-Posts/README.md

   `$ npm start`

 ## How to Use
-After running the server and application a browser will open with the Readable App where you can view, update, and remove posts and comments.
+After running the server and application a browser will open with the Game of Posts App where you can view, update, and remove posts and comments.